-If this article caught your attention, caused you to reflect a little deeper that you normally might, I would like to invite you to become a subscriber and a frequent commenter throughout the site.
-I’ve learned that others observations can be gifts for us all.
+If this article caught your attention, caused you to reflect a little deeper than you normally might, I would like to invite you to become a subscriber and a frequent commenter throughout the site.
+I’ve learned that other’s observations can be gifts for us all.
 Don’t hold back on what you may be thinking.
 Share what you’re thinking.
 You never know who really needs to hear what you have to say.

-#tagyoureit love your comments, and please feel free to share with your peeps if you think this article will inspire them to live more positively.
+Love your comments, and please feel free to share with your peeps if you think this article will inspire them to live more positively.